2016-2017 Archery Only Seasons & Regulations

 - There is no minimum draw requirement.

-- Devices that allow a bow to be locked at full or partial draw are lawful during any season when lawful.
+- Devices that allow a bow to be locked at full or partial draw are lawful during any season when lawful archery equipment may be used.

 IMPORTANT NOTICE: Crossbows are lawful for any person during the Archery-Only Open Season in all counties except Collin, Dallas, Grayson and Rockwall counties , where no person may use a crossbow to hunt deer during the Archery-Only Open Season unless the person has an upper-limb disability and has in immediate possession a physician's statement that certifies the extent of the disability.
 An upper-limb disability is a permanent loss of the use of fingers, hand, or arm in a manner that renders the person incapable of using a longbow, compound bow, or recurved bow.